absmach/magistrala/docs/getting-started.md

 ### Retrieving provisioned clients

 In order to retrieve data of provisioned clients that is written in database, you can send following request:

 ```
 curl -s -S -i --cacert docker/ssl/certs/mainflux-server.crt --insecure -H "Authorization: <user_auth_token>" https://localhost/clients
 ```

 Notice that you will receive only those clients that were provisioned by `user_auth_token` owner.

 ```
 HTTP/1.1 200 OK
 Content-Type: application/json; charset=utf-8
-X-Count: 4
 Date: Tue, 10 Apr 2018 10:50:12 GMT
 Content-Length: 1105